alabamenhu/UserLanguage/README.md

 sure what the `$*DISTRO` value is for those systems.
 I imagine detection will be similar if not identical to Linux.
 Please contact me with your `$*DISTRO` value and how to detect your system language(s) and I'll gladly add it.

+# Licenses and Legal Stuff

+This module is licensed under the Artistic License 2.0 which is included with the source.
+Camelia (the butterfly) is a trademark belonging to Larry Walls and used in accordance with his terms.